Torres del Paine

 Image: urbatorivm.blogspot.com |

-From then on, various urbanization and beautification plans are carried out and the plaza begins to increase in importance for social gatherings as well as for commerce and recreational activity.
+From that point on, various urbanization and beautification projects were undertaken, and the plaza began to gain prominence as a venue for social gatherings, as well as commercial and recreational activities.

-The Fuente Francesa, in the center of the square there is a water fountain which was brought from France, flanked by four statues symbolizing the seasons of the year.
-It was installed by the end of the 1860s or the beginning of 1870. t is a fountain based on the work of the sculptor Mathurin Moreau, its pedestal is adorned by the mythological figures of four classical gods of waters and seas: Neptune, god of freshwater and the sea; Anphitrite, an ancient goddess of the calm sea, wife of Poseidon; Acis, god of the homonymous river close to Etna in Sicily and Galatea, Acis lover and creator of the river, which is sometimes seen as Roda, daughter of the couple of sea kings.
-At the top, four children holding hands support a smaller plate.
+- The Fuente Francesa, located in the center of the square, is a fountain brought from France, flanked by four statues symbolizing the seasons of the year.
+It was installed in the late 1860s or early 1870s.
+The fountain is based on the work of sculptor Mathurin Moreau, with its base decorated with mythological figures representing four classical gods of water and the seas: Neptune, god of fresh water and the sea; Amphitrite, an ancient goddess of the calm sea and wife of Poseidon; Acis, god of the river of the same name near Etna in Sicily; and Galatea, Acis's beloved and creator of the river, who is sometimes identified as Rhoda, daughter of the sea king and queen.
+At the top, four children holding hands support a smaller basin.

 Other interesting ornamental pieces are the two lions located at one of its entrances.
 These figures would evoke those of the Teatro de la Victoria, collapsed by the 1906 earthquake.

-Valparaiso is a historic city with ancient traditions.
+Valparaiso is a historical city with ancient traditions.
 Its old buildings reflect this past, some of them around this square:

 Image: clubnaval.cl |

-Valparaiso Cathedral, 1774 Chacabuco St. The Gothic-style building was built between 1910 and 1950 on land donated by Juana Ross Edwards.
-It was restored after the 1971 and 1985 earthquakes.
+- Valparaiso Cathedral, 1774 Chacabuco St. The Gothic building was built between 1910 and 1950 on land donated by Juana Ross Edwards.
+It was restored after the earthquakes of 1971 and 1985.

 In the crypt, next to the graves of the diocesan bishops, the heart of the Minister of State, Mr. Diego Portales, is kept in a bronze amphora.
 Daily, at 7:00 p.m. you can hear the cathedral bells ringing.